 It was a much depleted Cooke that made the journey to Limerick on Saturday afternoon and their hosts quickly put them to the sword in a ten try rout!

 Boh’s had wheeled out all their big guns for this one and, despite Cooke taking an early lead through a Vicky Irwin penalty, the home team quickly put the game to bed – scoring seven tries in a one sided first half.
-Laura Sheehan opened the scoring to be quickly followed by Nicole Cronin (2), Aine Staunton, Clodagh O’Hallaran, Niamh Briggs and Ciara Griffin.
+Laura Sheehan opened the scoring to be quickly followed by Nicole Cronin (2), Aine Staunton, Clodagh O’Halloran, Niamh Briggs and Ciara Griffin.
 Briggs added three conversions to give Bohs a 41 – 3 lead at the break.

-By this stage Cooke were down to 14 players after losing Lesley Megarity to injury and, with many players playing out of position, their cause wasn’t helped when they went down to 13 players when Sara Gibson limped off.
+By this stage Cooke were down to 14 players after losing Lesley Megarity to injury and, with many players playing out of position, their cause wasn’t helped when they went down to 13 players when Sarah Gibson limped off.

 Despite this, the second half was a much more competitive affair, though Boh’s hadn’t quite finished scoring.